dqops/dqo/docs/reference/yaml/monitoring/column-daily-monitoring-checks.md

 ___

-## ColumnNullsDailyMonitoringChecksSpec
+## ColumnSqlDailyMonitoringChecksSpec
-Container of nulls data quality monitoring checks on a column level that are checking at a daily level.
+Container of built-in preconfigured data quality checks on a column level that are using custom SQL expressions (conditions).